Don’t Ignore Stress Fractures

 Try to prevent the injury in the first place by making more gradual changes in your exercise regimen, making sure you have proper footwear, eating a diet that promotes strong bones, and engaging in strengthening exercises for better muscle tone.

 Help is Available

 If you have noticed pain in your feet after running, call Aadvanced Foot Care Associates for a consultation.
-Our podiatrists (Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero) will evaluate your foot or use imaging tests such as an x-rays or an MRI to diagnose your injury and prescribe treatment that will help you on the road to healing.
+Our podiatrists (Dr. Hal Abrahamson and Dr. Daniel E. Orozco) will evaluate your foot or use imaging tests such as an x-rays or an MRI to diagnose your injury and prescribe treatment that will help you on the road to healing.
 With three locations in the NY area, help is close by.
 Call our office at Rego Park (718) 896-4433, Plainview (516) 822-9595, or Flushing (718) 969-2266, or request an appointment online today.